+EXCEPTIONS:
-EXCEPTION: At points where crews change, unless a leaving signal is provided, Restricted Speed must be observed until leading end of movement reaches the next signal.

-(c) Cab Signal Territory

-The requirements above do not apply to trains and engines that have cab signals in service for the direction of movement or that have experienced a cab signal failure in Rule 368 cab signal territory with- out fixed automatic block signals.
+- (1) At locations where crews change, unless a leaving signal is provided, Restricted Speed must be observed until leading end of movement reaches the next signal. - (2) When operating with the PTC system in active state in PTC Territory and the next target indicates favorable, this rule does not apply. - (3) In Cab Signal Territory when cab signals are in service in the directions of movement or that have experienced a cab signal failure in Cab Signal Territory Without Wayside Signal.